 We recommend using a telephoto zoom lens to help control your composition with the zoom.
 For the sample shots in this article, we used a Canon 5D Mark IV and a Canon 70-200mm f/2.8 IS II lens.
-If we wanted to capture the entirety the smoke, we simply zoomed out.
+If we wanted to capture the entirety of the smoke, we simply zoomed out.
 Adversely, if we wanted the details of the smoke, we zoomed in.
 Of course, you can always physically move to control what stays in the frame, but a quick zoom simplifies the process.
 As a result, you miss fewer shots of cool smoke shapes.

 Tip 2: Use Black Background for Smoke Photography

 As you learn Smoke Photography, don’t confuse a pure black background with a not-so-pure black background.
 Using a pure black background makes blending the smoke into your images exponentially easier.
 We learned this the hard way through trial and error.
 With a pure black background, the smoke textures easily be added into images in post.
 Using anything else will require extra work on the backend.
 Do yourself a favor and make sure the background is pure black.

 Tip 3: Light with a Studio Strobe when Photographing Smoke